Myanmar coup: Military hardens online censorship campaign | DW | 15.02.2021

 "I think [the military] might find other ways to control our access to the internet rather than shutting it down completely, like the new law which basically gives them the justification to arrest anyone," a Myanmar online activist who goes by "Naum" told DW.

-The anti-junta movement is also concerned that the military will collaborate with the Chinese government for advice on installing a firewall, the activist added.
+The anti-junta movement is also concerned that the military will collaborate with the Chinese government for advice on installing a firewall, the activist said.

-The effectiveness of the junta's internet crackdown depends on "the reaction of global platforms like Twitter, Instagram, and mostly Facebook — which is the main gateway to the internet in Myanmar," said RSF's Bastard.
+The effectiveness of the junta's internet crackdown depends on "the reaction of global platforms like Twitter, Instagram and mostly Facebook — which is the main gateway to the internet in Myanmar," RSF's Bastard said.

 Although the platforms have helped the protest movement gain traction, they can also be easily manipulated to distribute misinformation.

-Last Thursday, Facebook announced that it was treating the situation in Myanmar "as an emergency," adding that the company would "significantly reduce the distribution of all content" on pages and profiles run by the Tatmadaw, as Myanmar's military is called, "that have continued to spread misinformation."
+On February 11, Facebook announced that it was treating the situation in Myanmar "as an emergency," adding that the company would "significantly reduce the distribution of all content" on pages and profiles run by the Tatmadaw "that have continued to spread misinformation."

 Facebook said it has also "indefinitely suspended" Myanmar government agencies from sending content removal requests, according to a blog post by Rafael Frankel, Facebook's director of policy for emerging economies in the Asia-Pacific region.